Indonesia’s Yogyakarta Temples: A History and Travel Guide

 2. Prambanan Temple: Indonesia’s Majestic Hindu Temple

 Prambanan Temple is the largest Hindu temple complex in Indonesia and a UNESCO World Heritage Site.
-Built in the 10th century by the Mataram Kingdom, it is dedicated to the Hindu trinity: Brahma, Vishnu, and Shiva.
+Built in the 10th century by the Mataram Kingdom, this temple building is dedicated to the Hindu trinity: Shiva, Vishnu, and Brahma.

 What Makes Prambanan Special?